 #13 Regular People Do the Minimum: The easiest way to sell a regular position on a wage slavery job is to tell them that it pays extremely high on a “per hour basis”.
 Once they believe that it is is the best position in terms of time for money exchange they will sign the dotted line.
 Why?
 They want to do the minimum.
 Without actually creating any value they believe that their time is valuable (it isn’t).
 Instead of creating enough value around them (forcing their time to become valuable) they assume that their time is valuable from day one which leads to a life of mediocrity.

 #14 Regular People Like Rules: Since regular people refuse to create anything they will naturally avoid any revenue generating positions.
 They do not like risk or creativity.
 This is a given.
 Instead they expect to be handed a pamphlet that says do X then do Y then do Z. Make the pamphlet incredibly detailed so a robot could do the exact same thing.
 Then they will complain when a robot takes their job.
+Why do you think robo-advisors have gained so much popularity in 2017?
+People like easy to understand.

 #15 Regular People Hate Sales: Naturally, if regular people dislike creating and thinking on their feet they will hate sales.
 Sales requires a person to be rejected hundreds of times per week (remember regular people never fail!) so this goes against their core belief system (they are “special”).